-The operator Φ^{-1} shown in Eq.
-(15) corresponds to the inverse CDF of the standard normal distribution.
+The operator Φ^{-1} , shown in Eq.
+(15), corresponds to the inverse CDF of the standard normal distribution.

-We consider the stress ratio $R = 10$ for fatigue properties (SN curve) of the composite (Mikkelsen , 2020).
-Although the 345 variability of data is included as the coefficient of variation (CoV) of such curve, a calibration is added at the end to set the mean value of material strength to a certain level at which target level of reliability is obtained at year 20.
+We consider the stress ratio $R = 10$ for fatigue properties (SN curve) of the composite (Mikkelsen, 2020).
+Although the variability of data is included as the coefficient of variation (CoV) of such a curve, a calibration is added at the end to set the mean value of material strength to a certain level at which the target level of reliability is obtained at year 20.

-To apply FORM analysis, first, we fit distributions to the estimations of $\log(DEL{lifetime})$ calculated based on 10-minute simulations using Eq.
+To apply FORM analysis, first, we fit distributions to the estimations of $\log(\text{DEL}{\text{lifetime}})$ calculated based on 10 min simulations using Eq.
 (9) for the measurement-based assessment and Eq.
 (8) for the simulation-based scenarios.
-For modeling the uncertainty in the model and material properties in the current study, we gather information regarding the distributions and 350 statistical parameters from the literature.
-Table 3 shows this information plus the references for the coefficients of variation.
+To model the uncertainty in the model and material properties in the current study, we gather information regarding the distributions and statistical parameters from the literature.
+Table 3 shows this information together with the references for the coefficients of variation.
 The mean of the material resistance is found through calibration.
 The calibration process entails finding a resistance mean value for which the target reliability is achieved at the end of the design lifetime.